What Is the Famous Masters Peach Ice Cream Sandwich?

 - Add in the flour, baking powder, baking soda, and salt.
 Beat until well blended.

-Next, it is important to form your cookie dough into consistent size dough balls, so your sandwich tops and bottoms are the same sizes.
+- Next, it is important to form your cookie dough into uniform-sized balls so your sandwich tops and bottoms are the same size.
+Using a 1 1/2-inch cookie scoop, form the dough into even-sized balls.

 - Allow the ice cream to thaw just a bit.
 Set it on your counter until you can easily place a knife in the center.